RemingtonRohel/gps974/bio.md

 ![Profile image](professional_headshot_scaled.png)

 ## Biography
-Genius, billionaire, playboy, philanthropist.
-I am an Engineer-in-Training with SuperDARN Canada, working primarily on software development with emphasis on new capabalities for our digital HF radars.
-I graduated in 2021 from the University of Saskatchewan with a degree in Engineering Physics.
-Professionally, I strive to be an expert on the projects I participate in and exhibit excellence in my work.
+I am an Engineer-in-Training with SuperDARN Canada, working primarily on software development with emphasis on new capabilities for our digital HF radars.
+I graduated in 2021 from the University of Saskatchewan with a dual degree in Engineering Physics and Computer Science.
+Professionally, I strive to be an expert on the projects
+I participate in and exhibit excellence in my work.
+I am passionate about writing clean software and pushing the boundaries of the systems I work on.
 Personally, I love to learn, particularly new skills in my work and new recipes in my kitchen.

 ## Clifton Strengths